f5devcentral/f5-agility-labs-xc/docs/class1/lab5.rst

 manifest into larger problems.
 Synthetic monitors provides you the opportunity to often fix them before they become large-scale issues.

-Task 1:
+Task 1:  Configure a synthetic monitor
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Configure a synthetic monitor

 #.
 Click the "Select Service" drop down menu on the sidebar and select "Observability".

    .. image:: _static/menu_observability.png
       :width: 75%

+<br><br>
 #.
 Click the "Add HTTP Monitor" button.

    .. image:: _static/add_http_monitor.png
       :width: 75%

 #.
 In the name field, type "example-com".
 #.
 In the URL field, type "https://example.com".